crowdcoinChain/crowdcoin-1/README.md

 ***Step 6:***
 * Copy the long key (this is your transaction ID) and the 1 or 2 at the end (this is your output index)
-* Paste these into the text document you created earlier as you will need them in the next step.
+* Paste these into the text document you created earlier as you will need them in ***Part E: Connecting & Starting the masternode***
 ***

-### Part A: Creating the VPS within Vultr
+### Part B: Creating the VPS within Vultr

 ***Step 1:***
 * Register at [Vultr](https://www.vultr.com/?ref=7296974)